nginxinc/NGINX-Demos/consul-demo/README.md

 1. Install provider for vagrant to use to start VM's.

-     The default provider is VirtualBox [Note that only VirtualBox versions 4.0, 4.1, 4.2, 4.3 are supported], which can be downloaded from the following link:
+     The default provider is VirtualBox [Note that only VirtualBox versions 4.0 and higher are supported], which can be downloaded from the following link:

      https://www.virtualbox.org/wiki/Downloads